James P. Landis: Civil War

 Following the expiration of his initial term of service, he then re-enlisted on February 1, 1864, at Warrenton, Virginia.
 Next assigned to the Overland Campaign led by Union General Ulysses S. Grant, Landis and his fellow 1st Pennsylvania Cavalrymen fought in the battles of Haw's Shop (May 28), Cold Harbor (May 13 to June 12) and Trevilian Station (June 11–12) before engaging in the Siege of Petersburg through March 1865, which included the battles of First Battle of Deep Bottom/Gravel Hill (July 27–29, 1864).
 It was during this phase of service that Landis transferred to the 1st Pennsylvania Battery (on September 3, 1864).

-After engaging with his regiment in the Battle of Five Forks on April 1, 1865, as part of the Appomattox Campaign, Landis then performed the act of gallantry for which he would later be awarded the U.S. Medal of Honor — capturing the enemy's flag while fighting with the 1st Pennsylvania in the Battle of Amelia Springs, Virginia on April 5.
+After engaging with his regiment in the Battle of Five Forks on April 1, 1865, as part of the Appomattox Campaign, Landis then performed the act for which he would later be awarded the U.S. Medal of Honor — capturing the enemy's flag while fighting with the 1st Pennsylvania in the Battle of Amelia Springs, Virginia on April 5.
 That act and the subsequent transfer of his captured enemy prize were briefly described by U.S. Secretary of War William C. Endicott in his February 16, 1888 report to the U.S. House of Representatives regarding the whereabouts of "flags, standards, and colors captured of the enemies of the United States":